ros-mobile-robots/ros-mobile-robots.github.io/docs/index.md

 The source code for this project can be found in [this GitHub repository](https://github.com/fjp/diffbot).

-## Best Practices
+## Best Practices and REP

 The project tries to follow the [ROS best practices](http://wiki.ros.org/Tutorials/Best%20Practices) as good as possible.
 This includes examples and patterns on producing and contributing high quality code, as well as on testing, and other quality oriented practices, like continuous integration.
 You can read more about it on the [ROS Quality wiki](http://wiki.ros.org/Quality).
+This includes also following the advices given in the [ROS Enhancement Proposals (REPs)](https://www.ros.org/reps/rep-0000.html).
+Throughout the documentation links to corresponding REPs are given.